darrenchilton/plex_monitor/README.md

 - **📊 Comprehensive Logging** - Local log files + Airtable integration for notifications
 - **✅ Success Notifications** - Know when issues are automatically resolved
 - **🎬 Stream-Aware** - Never interrupts active Plex streams during speed tests
+- **🚀 Auto-Deployment** - Update from anywhere without SSH access

+## 🚀 Auto-Deployment System

+**Update your monitor from anywhere without SSH access!**

+The auto-deployment system automatically checks GitHub for updates every 60 seconds and deploys them to your Mac.
+This means you can:

+- Edit scripts on GitHub from any device (laptop, phone, tablet)
+- Push changes and have them deploy automatically within 1 minute
+- No SSH or remote access required
+- View deployment logs to confirm updates

+**How it works:**
+1. You push changes to GitHub
+2. Auto-deploy script checks for updates every 60 seconds
+3. If updates found, it pulls them and deploys automatically
+4. Monitor service restarts with new code
+5. Logs confirm successful deployment

+**What gets auto-deployed:**
+- ✅ `scripts/plex_monitor.sh` - Main monitoring script
+- ❌ Config files (plist, env) - Must be manually updated for safety

 ## 📋 Quick Start